What Is Talk and Die Syndrome: When Head Injuries Become Deadly

 The lesson for all of us is to stay vigilant and promptly seek medical attention if and when head injury symptoms appear.
 Just because someone seems fine and looks “normal” does not mean a serious injury has not occurred.

-The best way to protect yourself and your loved ones from Talk and Die Syndrome after a car accident is to be vigilant, be observant and to be aware of symptoms.
+If you or a loved one suffered a closed head injury after a car accident, the best way to protect yourselves from Talk and Die Syndrome is to be vigilant, be observant and to be aware of symptoms.
 If you experience symptoms of a possible brain injury, seek medical attention immediately.
 Do not delay.

 This is the same advice that an Emergency Room will give to you.
 It is now routine on emergency room discharge instructions to receive instructions that if you begin to experience symptoms such as headaches, nausea, dizziness or difficulties with memory and concentration in the hours, days or even weeks following a trauma to the head that it is vital to see a doctor or return to the emergency room IMMEDIATELY.